ben-marrett/ben-marrett/README.md

 ### Hi there 👋  I'm Ben.

 - 💻 I am actively looking for a Front-End or Full-Stack developer role.
-- 🌱 Currently diving into NextJS.
+- 🌱 Currently diving into NextJS, as well as learning Python & Django for a volunteer project.
 - 🛠️ I have experience building with JavaScript, HTML/CSS, React, Redux, ChakraUI, NodeJS, ExpressJS, KnexJS & SQLite
 - 🤝 Reach out on [LinkedIn](https://www.linkedin.com/in/ben-teiko-marrett/)
 - 📫 Or email [benteiko@gmail.com](benteiko@gmail.com)